zeyak/zeyak/README.md

 **[Between Data & Dreams](https://betweendataanddreams.com)** &nbsp;·&nbsp; *private repo · in development*

 A gamified bioinformatics learning platform built around the life stages of *Hexamita inflata* — the free-living diplomonad at the centre of my PhD.
-The learner's journey mirrors the organism's: from guided school → active lab → independent researcher.
+The learner's journey mirrors the organism: Past (Marsfield School) → Present (Digital Campus) → Future (Between Institute).
 Real science.
 Real data.
 The goal: become a free-living scientist.

 ---